jaso-public/cs764-sorter/README.md

 This method will print out the class' statistics, including the count (number of records returned by the class), checksum, sorted, and duplicate count values.

 ## TournamentPQ
+This class is utilized to obtain the next record with the smallest key from a vector of providers.
 ### Class Constructor
+The constructor initializes a tournament between the given providers.

 ### next()
+This method will return the next record with the smallest key from the given providers in the tournament or a null pointer if the tournament is complete.
+It will continue to run the tournament between the providers until the tournament is complete.

 ### isFirstWinner()
+This method compares two records and is utilized to assist in the completion of the tournament.
+If the first given record exists and is smaller than the second given record or the second given record does not exist, then it returns true.
+In all other cases, it returns false.

+## Storage Config
+The Storage Config class is a class that stores values to be utilized within the Storage Provider class.
+It helps guide the reading of records from SSD chunks.

+## Storage Provider
+This class it utilized to read chunks from the SSD until all SSD chunks have been read.

+### Class Constructor
+The class constructor initializes the class' initial values and Storage Config.

+### next()
+The next method will read the next record from the current SSD chunk or obtain a new SSD chunk to return a record from if it exists.
+If there are no more records/chunks to read, it will return a null pointer.

+## StagingConfig
+This class contains values to be used within the Staged Provider class.

+## Staged Provider
+This class is utilized to obtain and read records between the HDD and SSD.
+It will continue to transfer chunks between the HDD to the SSD until there are no longer any records on the HDD.

+### Class Constructor
+The constructor sets the class' default values and Staging Config class.

+## next()
+The next method will continue to pull chunks out of the HDD and place them into the SSD for reading.
+If all records have been read from the HDD, then a null pointer will be returned.

 # Implemented Techniques